-- ☐ Feedback and ratings on the parent survey - □ Number of visits to the various pages on the website - □ Number of e-mail communications between teachers and parents
+- ☐ Feedback and ratings on the parent survey - □ Number of visits to the various pages on the website

 SECTION XV: ACCEPTABLE USE POLICY

 Acceptable Use Policy

 All users of technology at Holy Spirit School must sign an Acceptable Use Policy agreement and understanding form (see Appendix 1).
 Students must have their parent or guardian sign the form to indicate that they have read and explained it to their student.
 Signing this form indicates that they will abide by the policies indicated and that they understand the responsibilities they have undertaken in using the privilege of technology (including Internet) access.